acertainbluecat/VRCPlayersOnlyMirror/README.md

   - Import either the SDK2 or SDK3 unitypackage depending on your project
   - Example scene is provided as well as a prefab
   - The "TransparentBackground" is required for the mirror to work properly, however if you have other mirrors in your scene that are not using VRCPlayersOnlyMirror, consider putting it on a different layer and show it on VRCPlayersOnlyMirror's layers only.
 Other wise it will show up in other mirrors, such as a full mirror if VRCPlayersOnlyMirror is also on.
 Resize as needed.

+# Shader Types

+  - **PlayersOnlyMirror** - Regular version with transparency and distance fade
+  - **PlayersOnlyMirrorCutout** - Variant with just cutout, no transparency or distance fade.

 # Shader Settings